nllz/IRTF-HRPC/draft-research.md

 This section details several 'common' threats to human rights, indicating how each of these can lead to human rights violations/harms and present several examples of how these threats to human rights materialize on the Internet.
 This threat modeling is inspired by {{RFC6973}} Privacy Considerations for Internet Protocols, which is based on the security threat analysis.
 This method is by no means a perfect solution for assessing human rights risks in Internet protocols and systems; it is however the best approach currently available.
 Certain specific human rights threats are indirectly considered in Internet protocols as part of the security considerations {{BCP72}}, but privacy guidelines {{RFC6973}} or reviews, let alone human rights impact assessments of protocols are not standardized or implemented.

 Many threats, enablers and risks are linked to different rights.
 This is not unsurprising if one takes into account that human rights are interrelated, interdependent and indivisible.
-Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular {{Bless}}.
+Here however we're not discussing all human rights because not all human rights are relevant to ICTs in general and protocols and standards in particular {{Bless}}: "The main source of the values of human rights is the International Bill of Human Rights that is composed of the Universal Declaration of Human Rights {{UDHR}} along with the International Covenant on Civil and Political Rights {{ICCPR}} and the International Covenant on Economic, Social and Cultural Rights {{ICESCR}}.
+In the light of several cases of Internet censorship, the Human Rights Council Resolution 20/8 was adopted in 2012 {{UNHRC2016}}, affirming “. . . that the same rights that people have offline must also be protected online. . . ” .
+In 2015, the Charter of Human Rights and Principles for the Internet {{IRP}} was developed and released.
+According to these documents, some examples of human rights relevant for ICT systems are human dignity (Art.
+1 UDHR), non-discrimination (Art.
+2), rights to life, liberty and security (Art.
+3), freedom of opinion and expression (Art.
+19), freedom of assembly and association (Art.
+20), rights to equal protection, legal remedy, fair trial, due process, presumed innocent (Art.
+7–11), appropriate social and international order (Art.
+28), participation in public affairs (Art.
+21), participation in cultural life, protection of intellectual property (Art.
+27), and privacy (Art.
+12)."

 This is by no means an attempt to exclude specific rights or prioritize some rights over others.
 If other rights seem relevant, please contact the authors.

 ## Guidelines for human rights considerations
 This section provides guidance for document authors in the form of a questionnaire about protocols and their (potential) impact.
 The questionnaire may be useful at any point in the design process, particularly after document authors have developed a high-level protocol model as described in {{RFC4101}}.
 These guidelines do not seek to replace any existing referenced specifications, but rather contribute to them and look at the design process from a human rights perspective.